StarTrail: Concentric Ring Sequence Parallelism for Efficient Near-Infinite-Context Transformer Model Training: Technical Appendices and Supplementary Material

 \textbf{Memory Analysis}.
 In this section, we estimate the theoretical peak memory requirements necessary to store the model weights, activations, and optimizer states.
 Our implementation utilizes the Adam Optimizer \cite{kingma2017adam}, bfloat16 precision, and Zero-2 optimization \cite{rajbhandari2020zero}.
-Since the WallFacer architecture does not alter the model weights or the optimizer, we can assume that the memory costs associated with the model and the optimizer remain constant across both methods.
 We name the memory cost for the model and optimizer as $M_{m+o}$.
 As for the activation, we refer to the size of one single activation of a sub-sequence on one GPU as

 As we use the checkpointing scheme from \cite{li2024distflashattn}, a model of $Y$ layers needs to save $Y + 1$ activations as checkpoints.
 Now we calculate the approximate peak memory after Q, K, and V are already calculated and before the attention computation at the last layer of the whole model.
-For Ring Attention and WallFacer, the peak memories are:
+For Ring Attention and StarTrail, the peak memories are:

-, where C is the WallFacer attention dimension.
-And for the example model M, the peak memory would be $M_{m+o} + 68A$ and $M_{m+o} + 77A$, and the extra memory cost compared with Ring Attention is less than 13.2\%, while the P2P communication volume is reduced by about 75\%.
+, where C is the StarTrail attention dimension.
+And for the example model M, the peak memory would be $M_{m+o} + 68A$ and $M_{m+o} + 77A$, and the extra memory cost compared with Ring Attention is a lot less than 13.2\%, while the P2P communication volume is reduced by about 75\%.
 In a word, the extra memory cost is acceptable as a tradeoff for the communication reduction.